CanonicalLtd/maas-docs/en/manage-cli-interfaces.md

 bond_downdelay=$BOND_DOWN bond_updelay=$BOND_UP mtu=$MTU
 ```

-Use the 'parents' parameters to define which interfaces are used within the
+Use the 'parents' parameters to define which interfaces form the aggregation.
-aggregation.
 The following is an example of 'create-bond' in action:

 ```bash
 maas admin interfaces create-bond 4efwb4 name=bond0 parents=4 \